pantheon-systems/documentation/source/_docs/http-to-https.md

 **Via Dashboard**

-If don't have Terminus installed, or are unfamiliar with working in the command line, you can replace the URLs from the Pantheon Dashboard.
+If don't have Terminus installed, or are unfamiliar with working in the command line, WordPress sites have the option to replace the URLs from the Pantheon Dashboard.

 <div class="alert alert-info" role="alert">
   <h4 class="info">Note</h4>